Salvatore-Als/CrowdKeys/README.md

 ### Pause / Resume
 Pause the listener without disconnecting.
 Resume reconnects to the EventSub stream.

+### Multi-screen support
+On setups with multiple monitors, CrowdKeys can be configured to target a specific screen for effects and overlays.

 ### Multi-language
 UI available in **English**, **French**, **German**, and **Italian**.
 Language switches live — no restart needed.
 Selector available on both the login screen and the main window.